 - The compression of your breast may be uncomfortable, especially for women who have very sensitive breasts, but compression aids in diagnosis

-- Allow one to 1 ½ hour for your diagnostic mammogram appointment
+- Allow 1 1/2 to 2 hours for your diagnostic mammogram appointment

 Receiving Your Test Results After the Mammogram